Don’t break the bank – save money with these ten practical PCB manufacturing tips.

 - You will likely get your board back in less time, as through-hole components require hand assembly by a certified person.

-If you do decide to go with a mixed-component technology with both surface mount and through-hole parts, then prepare for some added costs.
+If you decide to go with a mixed-component technology with both surface mount and through-hole parts, prepare for some added costs.
 These type of setup will require multiple passes through the soldering oven and some manual hand assembly.

 Enjoy Your Saved Money!